AlisonPQ/python-baby-steps/README.md

 # Welcome to Python Baby Steps

-The main goal for this project is to help little girls (and boys too) learn basic Python.
+This project is designed to help little girls (and boys too) — or anyone just starting out in the tech world — take their first steps in Python programming, in a simple and friendly way.

 Do you want to play this game? :)